nickbuker/ML101/readme.md

 * **BONUS:** Time-series data

 #### To install
-These notebooks are designed to run with Python 2.7.
+These notebooks are designed to run in either Python2 or Python3.
 In order to install the requirements, type run following command from the ML101 directory.
 As always, use of a virtualenv is recommended.

 `$ pip install -r requirements.txt`